Determining Cassette / Freewheel Type

 To determine if a sprocket is a freewheel or cassette system, remove the rear wheel from the bike.
 Find the tool fitting on the sprocket set.
 Spin the sprockets backwards.
 If the fittings spin with the cogs, it is a cassette system with a freehub.
 If the tool fittings do not spin with the cogs, it is a threaded freewheel system.

 Before beginning the removal and installation process, you will need to determine the style or brand of cassette or freewheel you have.
 The removal tool must fit the part correctly, or both may become damaged.
-The table below shows every style that has a compatible installation & removal tool made by Park Tool.
+The following tables show every style that has a compatible installation & removal tool made by Park Tool.

 |FR-5.2, FR-5.2G, FR-5.2GT, FR-5.2H|